rnakato/DROMPAplus/docs/content/drompa/MULTICI.rst

      chr1-859300-861299      48.3319 8.51783 0.29999
      chr1-875800-876399      48.9127 14.4279 1.93347

-This file can be used to draw a scatterplot, for example (in Python below)
+This file can be used to draw a scatter plot, for example (in Python below)

 .. code-block:: python3